Restaurant ADA Compliance Guide

 Restaurant interior design

-The American with Disabilities Act, or the ADA, was signed in the 1990’s to protect people with disabilities from discrimination.
-Especially in the food industry, this act was created to ensure that individuals with disabilities are able to dine comfortably or are provided with the same work conditions and rights of that an able-bodied restaurant employee.
-These regulations are enforced by the Department of Justice upon restaurant buildings and facilities.
+The Americans with Disabilities Act (ADA) was signed into law in the 1990s to protect individuals with disabilities from discrimination.
+In the food industry, this act ensures that individuals with disabilities can dine comfortably and receive the same working conditions and rights as able-bodied restaurant employees.
+These regulations are enforced by the Department of Justice for all restaurant buildings and facilities.

 How to ensure that your Restaurant is ADA Compliant